Then the first thing you need to know is what eCommerce means. You see the term everywhere today, but what exactly is it?

 An eCommerce business is a business that operates mostly or entirely via the internet.
 There are four major types of eCommerce businesses.

 - Business to business model (B2B).
 In this model, a B2B business sells its products or services to another business.
 The second business will then either resell the product or use it.
 These companies may host their own site, or sell to other businesses via a B2B eCommerce platform like BlueCart eCommerce.
 This gives them access to thousands of customers while taking away the stress of website creation, design, and reporting.
+It's like a wholesale directory where you can buy wholesale items. (see how to become a wholesaler).

 - Consumer to consumer business model (C2C).
 Often called consumer eCommerce marketplaces, these sites allow individuals to sell products or services to one another.
 The site is an independent company that takes a percentage of each sale.
 These sites are great for people who want to do things like sell wine from home.